 Hiking shoes from Hoka One One encourage a smooth transition from heel strike to toe-off, thanks to the Meta-Rocker design.
 The robust feature supports the foot and creates a guided gait cycle.

-Technologies used in some of the best Hoka One One hiking shoes
+Technologies used in some of the best Hoka One One hiking shoes for men and women

 This brand-owned feature, the Meta-Rocker, gives users a low heel-to-toe drop.
 Its sculpted outsole helps promote a smooth transition by creating a fulcrum effect (or a rockered profile).
 It supports the natural form of the user while optimizing a smooth transition from heel strike to toe off.
 It is split into two phases: